 It’s important, but not for every position.

-In a research by Center for European Policy Studies, they analyzed more than 30,000 job ads to find the most common requirements in education and formal qualifications, cognitive and non-cognitive skills.
+In research by Center for European Policy Studies, they analyzed more than 30,000 job ads to find the most common requirements in education and formal qualifications, cognitive and non-cognitive skills.
 Attention to detail was listed as part of the reliability skill within the non-cognitive skills group.

 According to research, reliability as a skill ranges on the scale of importance from 0-13% compared to rest of the non-cognitive skills, and it very much depends on the job position.
 In other words, the importance of attention to detail is highly dependent on the role in question.